ttytm/dialog/README.md

 // It returns an error if the selection is cancelled or the reading the file fails. pub fn open_file(opts FileOpenOptions) !string

-// open_dir opens a file dialog and returns a list with the paths of the selected directory contents.
+// open_dir opens a file dialog and returns the directory path and a list of the contents of the selected directory.
 // Optionally, `path` can be specified as the default folder the dialog will attempt to open in.
-// It returns an error if the selection is cancelled or the reading the directory contents fails. pub fn open_dir(opts FileOpenOptions) ![]string
+// It returns an error if the selection is cancelled or the reading the directory contents fails. pub fn open_dir(opts FileOpenOptions) !(string, []string)

 // save_file opens a file dialog and saves the given content to the selected path.
 // Optionally, `path` can be specified as the default folder the dialog will attempt to open in.